 7.5 - You may wish to consider discussing your concern with a colleague first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.

 7.6 - If you ultimately feel that you have to take the matter outside of the Council, possible contacts are included at Section 10 of this policy

 Procedure for Members

 7.7 - Elected Members who have a genuine concern about malpractice should raise any concern with the Monitoring Officer.

 If a member is approached by a member of the public wishing to raise a concern, they can either signpost them to the Whistleblowing Policy or report the matter to either the Monitoring Officer or the Head of Internal Audit and Risk.

 7.8 - As a first step, you should normally raise concerns with your contract manager, who will then inform the lead Council Officer who is dealing with the particular contract.
 This depends on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
 For example, if you believe that your manager or the lead Council Officer is involved, you should directly approach the appropriate Director at the City Council.

 Otherwise, the lead Council Officer receiving notification of concerns under this Policy will inform the Director of Resources and their own Director that a confidential report has been received and provide a copy.
 If the concern relates to financial irregularities or failures of financial controls, the lead Council Officer receiving the report will also immediately notify the Head of Internal Audit and Risk.

 Procedure for Members of the Public

-7.9 The Council encourages those external to the Council who suspect fraud and/or corruption to contact the Chief Internal Auditor on the contact details contained at Section 10 of this Policy.
+7.9 - The Council encourages those external to the Council who suspect fraud and/or corruption to contact the Head of Internal Audit and Risk on the contact details contained at Section 10 of this Policy.